 |

 The above bulletin board is the first which the Eagle had owned and used. |

-element which had to be accommodated in the park's design.
-To do so required a 14" elevation which actually improved
+to be accommodated in the Park's design.
+To do so required a 14" elevation which actually improved the Park's appearance

-the park's appearance and provided the raise section of the park.
+and provided the raised section of the park.

-Below is the second bulletin board which the Berkshire Eagle had built and maintained.
+Below is the second bulletin board which the Berkshire Eagle built and maintained.

+|